lsbardel/python-stdnet/docs/source/examples/sorting.rst

 Explicit Sorting
 =======================

-Sorting is usually achieved by using the :meth:`stdnet.orm.query.QuerySet.sort_by` method with a field name as parameter.
+Sorting is usually achieved by using the :meth:`Query.sort_by` method with a field name as parameter.
 Lets consider the following model::

     class SportActivity(orm.StdNet):